 The “beef” tacos at Jack in the Box even contain a ton of soy.
 Talk about mystery meat!

 The problem is, soy negatively affects your gut and causes inflammation.
 But that’s not all.
-Here are just some of the other reasons why you should avoid soy:

 - Soy phytoestrogens disrupt hormone function…causing infertility and breast cancer in women.